jckuri/Heroku_FastAPI/README.md

 `Result 1` is `0` which means the predicted salary is `<=50K`.<br/>
 `Result 2` is `1` which means the predicted salary is `>50K`.<br/>
-Both predictions are correct because they coincide with the register 1 and the register 2.
+Both predictions are correct because they coincide with the salaries of register 1 and register 2.

 # Environment Set up